Open 24/7 | Call Today

 • Personal-injury plaintiffs can recover for pain and suffering and other types of damages that aren’t available to a workers’ compensation claimant.

-When you read that post, you may have wondered why there’s a special system for workers’ compensation that is so different from what would otherwise be available?
+When you read that post, you may have wondered why there’s a special system for workers’ compensation in Chicago that is so different from what would otherwise be available?
 In this post, we’re going to answer that question.

 Employees’ Personal-Injury Claims Before Workers’ Compensation Laws